zeljkofilipin/filipin.eu/_posts/2015-06-23-how-software-that-runs-wikipedia-is-tested.md

 ---
-tags:  camp citcon code dors-cluc event filipin ruby selenium software-testing speaker testival wikimedia
+tags:  code event featured ruby selenium speaker testing testival wikimedia
 title: How software that runs Wikipedia is tested
 ---
 This is a new and shiny version of my [How MediaWiki, software that runs Wikipedia, is tested](/how-mediawiki-software-that-runs-wikipedia-is-tested/) blog post.
 I gave this talk several times at various meetups and conferences, but I never had the time to sit down and document it.
 There are some [slides](https://commons.wikimedia.org/wiki/File:How_software_that_runs_Wikipedia_is_tested.pdf) too.